rdkcentral/firebolt-apis/requirements/specifications/media/media-access.md

 The Firebolt `MediaAccess` module consists of APIs to list and read various types of `MediaFile`.
-It also contains APIs for detecting when new `MediaFile` Volumes are available.
+It also contains APIs for detecting when new media file `Volumes` are available.

 ### 3.1.
 Listing Media Files